 At 8 weeks following surgery, your pet should return to their vet for x-rays.
 The x-rays are done to assess the bone healing process and to insure the implants placed have remained unchanged.
 Your pet's ambulation will also be assessed to insure healing is occurring as expected.
 Once this visit is completed, and your pet is doing well, you may then start increasing your leash walks duration and frequency for 4 additional weeks.
 By the 12 week timepoint after surgery, your pet's bone should be adequately healed to run and play like they used to!
 Remember that following the recovery process strictly is critical to healing well and that each patient may heal differently.
 If you ever have concerns about the recovery of your pet, please don't hesitate to ask.
 We all want your pet to heal well from their surgery and be happy and healthy again!

-This is a surgical technique, which has been around for decades, which is used to stabilize the stifle joint following an ACL tear.
+This is a surgical technique, which has been around for decades, and is used to stabilize the stifle joint following an ACL tear.
 The procedure requires an incision on the side of the stifle to place a strong, non-absorbable suture material, which acts as a support so the stifle may heal by scar tissue formation.
-Although it has been available for a long time, it generally is preferred in smaller patients.
+Although the lateral suture stabilization has been available for a long time, it generally is preferred in smaller patients.
 Since it requires scar tissue formation for the best healing, patients must strictly rest for 12 weeks afterwards.
-The major complication is failure of the suture material placed or tearing of the tissues which it is supported by, before adequate healing has occurred.
+The major complications are failure of the suture material placed or tearing of the tissues which the suture is supported by, before adequate healing has occurred.
 The scar tissue healing is generally strong enough to allow good return to function in smaller patients but may not be strong enough in larger (> 50lb) and more active patients.
 We often select this procedure as it is less involved and thus less costly to perform.
+The recovery process starts with two weeks of strict rest.
+The patient may only be walked on their leash for bathroom breaks and then must rest indoors.
+An E-collar should be used to prevent licking at the incision during this time to prevent infection.
+Some patients will have a bandage placed to provide additional incision protection and limb support.
+The bandage may be removed in 2-3 days, especially if it slips, loosens, or becomes wet or soiled.
+Sometimes the bandage may be left in place until the first recheck.
+At 10-14 days after surgery, the first recheck is done to check the incision and limb use.
+The E-collar may come off if the incision is healed.
+Next the patient may start walking on the leash for 5-10 minute periods, 2-3 times a day for exercise.
+This will allow them to start building their muscle back, increase the range of motion of the stifle and burn off some energy.
+At 8 weeks after surgery a final recheck is performed to assess further healing.
+If healing is going well, the patient may then have increasing leash walks until 12 weeks, at which time they can then resume normal activity.
+Throughout the 12 week recovery period, it is important patients do not jump on and off furniture, play with other pets or use flights of stairs.
+If stair use is needed, a sling should be used to provide support.
+Following the recovery plan strictly is important to prevent injuring the stifle repair which may require a repeat stabilization should injury occur.

 A patient walking 2 weeks after TPLO surgery.